This guide describes the features of the New MapBrowser, and includes the following sections:

 - Text tool - use this tool to add text annotations to imagery in MapBrowser.
 Please refer to the Text Annotations section on this page.

-- Measurement tools for vertical imagery - use these tools to measure the length of an object or path using the line tool.
+- Measurement tools for vertical imagery - use these tools to measure the length of an object or path, and its elevation profile using the line tool.
 Measure the area of an object or space, or find the radius.
 Please refer to the Measurement Tools for Vertical Imagery guide.

 - Measurement tools for oblique imagery - use these tools to measure 3D lines and 3D areas tool.
 Please refer to the Measurement Tools for Oblique Imagery guide.